JRadomyski/JavaPrep/README.md

 2. **Swing** - Projects demonstrating the use of Java's built-in graphical user interface (GUI) toolkit.
 3. **JavaFX** - Applications showcasing another one of Java's GUI toolkits, which is often seen as a successor to Swing.
 4. **Java Core Basics** - Foundational knowledge of Java, including syntax, data structures, and standard libraries.
+5. **ToolBox Utility Class** - A utility class with various helper methods for tasks such as array manipulation, sorting, random number generation, and encryption.

 ## 🚀 Projects